CouponBot/CouponBot/README.md

 CouponBot
 ================
-A bot that collects unwanted coupons and gives them to people who want them
+A Steam bot that collects unwanted coupons and gives them to people who want them

 Installation
 ------------